17.2. Circumstances under which deferments will be granted

 2.1 Grounds upon which an applicant may apply for deferment

 2.1.1 Where a citation has been raised against an application under subsection 44(1) or (2) on the basis of a prior application/s and the applicant is awaiting finalisation of the cited application/s (subreg 4.13(1)(c)(i)).
-The Registrar will exercise his or her discretion not to grant deferment under this provision where two applications are cited against each other that have the same filing date.
+The Registrar will exercise their discretion not to grant deferment under this provision where two applications are cited against each other that have the same filing date.

 2.1.2 Where a citation has been raised against an application under subsection 44(1) or (2) and the applicant is seeking to establish “honest concurrent use”, “prior use” or “other circumstances” of their own trade mark under subsections 44(3) or 44(4) respectively (subreg 4.13(1)(c)(ii)).